Lufuno-byte/skateboard-brendi-responsive-site/README.md

 Responsive Design: Optimized for mobile and desktop

-👨‍💻 Author
-Developed by Lufuno Mabasa
-Specializing in Business analysis, business systems and mobile/web development
+👨‍💻 Developed by Lufuno Mabasa - Specializing in Business analysis, business systems and mobile/web development